 I grew up an athlete, and eventually went to college on an athletic scholarship.
 Some of the people who have made the biggest impressions in my life have been coaches.
 My interactions with coaches did not end after my athletic career, as I've continued to have countless coaches in my professional life, as well.

-though I had no idea what I meant by that, nor did I realize I didn't need a license to invest.
+Problem was I had no idea what I meant by that, nor did I realize I didn't need a license to invest.
 At the time, it just sounded cool.
 Boy, was I naive!
 It took me about 5 years, and a lot of wasted money on programs/courses and time being stubborn insistent upon figuring it out on my own, to finally figure out what being a "real estate investor" would look like for me.

-And I fell in love, y'all!
+And I fell in love!
 It was the first time in my life that I realized I was creative.
 Hearing people's reactions to my projects continues to be incredibly rewarding and humbling.
 The profit on that first flip was around $60,000.
 In about 4 months.
 Needless to say, I was hooked.
 My first year flipping houses, I had tripled my income.

 I approach things in a very systematic way, and I am a firm believer in efficiency.
 I turn bigger profits faster than most house flippers because of these things.
 I even try to make my elementary-school aged son do things more efficiently.
 He's like, *insert eye-roll.
 And I'm like, "yeah, this is fun!"